chongruei/JavaScript-Practice/README.md

 **JavaScript-Practice**
 ==================

-*This repository is for me to familiar concept of javascript*

 **NOTE:**
 This repository is for me to familiar concept in javascript.And all source code are packaged to js files which in this repository are from